In Newsroom

 He added: “This is certainly a more pro-tenant change than the previous effort, the Renters Reform Bill, which was lost when the July general election was called.”

-He said a number of his landlord clients with between one and three rental properties were concerned about too much regulation which may force them to consider selling up.
+He said a number of landlord clients with between one and three rental properties were concerned about too much regulation which may force them to consider selling up.

 For many, with only a small number of properties, the margins can be very fine.
 Those with larger portfolios can absorb extra costs through economies of scale.